Company Name – Amara Raja Batteries Limited (Amara Raja)

-Failure of management’s measures to address Lead contamination leading to severe health issues in employees & factory staff
+Failure of management’s measures to address Lead contamination led to severe health issues in employees & factory staff

-Increased competition to invest from other conglomerates like Mahindra, Reliance, Hyundai Motors in India’s Advanced Cell Chemistry (ACC) Battery scheme
+Increased competition to invest from other conglomerates like Mahindra, Reliance, and Hyundai Motors in India’s Advanced Cell Chemistry (ACC) battery scheme

-India’s dependency on overseas suppliers for automobile semiconductor is likely to pose a challenge for the next 3-5 years
+India’s dependency on overseas suppliers for automobile semiconductors is likely to pose a challenge for the next 3-5 years